rticommunity/rtiperftest/srcDoc/tutorials/performance_validation.rst

 3. The use of *batching* really makes a difference for small samples sizes.

-4. After 5kB we can consider that all the tests are able to reach more than a 95% of the network utilization, which all what these boards can offer.
+4. After 5kB we can consider that all the tests are able to reach more than a 95% of the network utilization, which is the maximum bandwidth supported by the NICs.

 By what we state in 1, one might wonder why not using plain sockets for our communications, why having use a middleware for this.
 However, at this point is when we have to remember that when testing with *Plain Sockets*, we had nothing: We didn't have a discovery mechanism (we had to specify the peers by hand), we didn't have any reliability and samples would not get repaired when lost.
 In fact we didn't have any *QoS* setting at all.
-Also we would not be able to make use of any multicast feature, so scalability would have been an issue as well.

 by using **RTI Connext DDS** you are adding a discovery mechanism, a reliability mechanism, the option of tuning the *QoS* of the system, etc. Lastly, you have to remember what we